Hawaiian Elementary Celebrates Successful Students

 Myra Lozano, the Principal of Hawaiian Elementary School, gave students her word that as long as they were reading and learning she would be up for any challenge the student body presented to her.

-The Accelerated Reading Challenge is a reading program aiming for grade level or higher reading and comprehension and is open to is open to first through sixth graders.
+The Accelerated Reading Challenge is a reading program aiming for grade level or higher reading and comprehension and is open to first through sixth graders.
 “Today we are celebrating the accelerated reader challenge for the year and the challenge was if students met their AR goals and comprehension levels to at least 80% all year, then they would be able to silly string the principal,” laughed Lozano, “we had 114 students achieve this goal.”
 The AR program.

 This was the first year that Hawaiian ES put forth a reading challenge, “We posed the question, what prank they would like to pull, and silly string won.
 If it makes them read, it is worth getting it all over me.
 I have accepted many challenges in the past: the principal dunk, a pie in the face, and this year silly string was the winner.
 Next year the kids will get to vote on the prank!”